yash-sharma1/docs-site/docs/memo-validation.md

 ```
 ### Fee

-1 BNB will be charged on memo validation transactions.
+1 BNB will be charged on enabling  memo validation of transactions.

 ## Command Line